Trading Rules in Canada

 If you’re looking for golden rules to live by, then this next one is arguably the most important.

 Therefore, a popular approach is to never risk more than 1-2% of your account balance on a single trade.
-Hence if you had $10,000 in your account, you wouldn’t risk more than $100 to $200 on an individual trade.
-If a few trades don’t go your way, this could prevent you being blown out of the game.
+Hence, if you had $10,000 in your account, you wouldn’t risk more than $100 to $200 on an individual trade.
+If a few trades don’t go your way, this could prevent you from being blown out of the game.

-Once you have you developed a more consistent strategy, you can then consider increasing your risk parameters.
+Once you have developed a more consistent strategy, you can then consider increasing your risk parameters.
 This is one of the top examples of rules found in educational PDFs.
 In addition, it often tops all lists of top 10 rules, and for a very good reason.
 This is a particularly useful system for beginners to adopt.

 Final Word on Day Trading Rules